Home » Breakfast » Easy Homemade Apple Fritters

 GLAZE

 • In a small bowl, combine the sugar, vanilla, and 2 teaspoons of milk (or water).
 Add more milk, 1 teaspoon at a time, until you have the consistency you want.
-Think thick by drizzly.
+Think thick but drizzly.

 • Drizzle the glaze over the cooled fritters and let dry.